picolo-san/frontend-test/README.md

 ## Available Scripts

-In the project directory, to run test for problem #1 you can run:

-    cd src/problem1
-    npm install
-    npm run test

-In the project directory, to run test for problem #2 you can run:
+In the project directory, you can run:

-    cd src/problem2
     npm install
     npm run start